Kamyil/reactive-function/README.md

 # Reactive Function

-##### WARNING!
-IF YOU'RE USING 1.0.0 VERSION, UPDATE TO 1.0.1 VERSION INSTEAD TO FIX AUTO-IMPORTS AND TYPE IMPORTS.
-SORRY FOR TROUBLE

 The one simple function that allows you to make your values reactive to each other!

 <img width="683" alt="Zrzut ekranu 2021-04-9 o 00 30 02" src="https://user-images.githubusercontent.com/26087070/114106898-194c9180-98d0-11eb-91f8-63fbcf82c81a.png">